Cookie Consent FAQs

 The cookie consent change could also affect traffic that you as a client drive to your content hosted on our websites, as it could consist of a higher proportion of new users to our websites, of which those users are more likely to opt-out of cookies.

-Why does my performance report now mention estimated pageviews?
+Why does my performance report now mention Calculated pageviews?

-Estimated pageviews include user activity that is hidden due to the change in cookie consent.
-Estimates are based on historical traffic and engagement metrics for Nature Research Custom Media created content and targeted social campaigns.
+Calculated pageviews include user activity that is hidden due to the change in cookie consent.
+Calculations are based on historical traffic and engagement metrics for Nature Custom Media created content and targeted social campaigns.

-What is the difference between estimated pageviews and tracked views on my performance report?
+What is the difference between calculated pageviews and tracked views on my performance report

-Estimated pageviews are the total pageviews that include an estimate for hidden traffic.
+Calculated pageviews are the total pageviews that include the calculation of hidden traffic.
 Tracked views are the pageviews that we are able to track via Google Analytics.

 Is there anything else I need to be aware of with my report?